fengxuanrui/fengxuanrui.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Advanced Mathematics D"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Peking University, School of Mathematical Sciences"
-date: 2014-01-01
+date: 2024
-location: "City, Country"
+location: "Beijing, China"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+You can find all the textbooks and lecture notes of this course here.

-Heading 1
+Textbooks
 ======

 Heading 2